Drecom: Partnerships and subsidiaries

-On March 21, 2008.
-Rakuten announced its investment in 20.02% of Drecom's shares, becoming an equity-method affiliate.
+On March 21, 2008, Rakuten announced its investment in 20.02% of Drecom's shares, becoming an equity-method affiliate.
 The two companies additionally made an agreement to form an internet advertising business alliance, leading to the user targeting technology of Rakuten ad4U.

 On September 12, 2014, Drecom and Rakuten formed a joint venture, Social Learning Junbi Kaisha, in which Drecom owned 50.01%, with Drecom's Manabu Ishii as company president.
-Drecom's social learning business, which developed apps including Eipontan!, were to be split off and taken over by Social Learning Junbi Kaisha on November 5 of that year.
+Drecom's social learning business, which developed apps including Eipontan!, was to be split off and taken over by Social Learning Junbi Kaisha on November 5 of that year.
 According to a Drecom financial report, Social Learning Junbi Kaisha was renamed to ReDucate on November 5, 2014.

 On May 12, 2016, it was announced that ReDucate would undergo a third-party allotment, changing the company from a subsidiary of Drecom to an equity-method affiliate.
 The business model was to shift from B2C to B2B, based on Rakuten's strength in that area.

 On September 19, 2018, Drecom announced the dissolution of its capital and business alliance with Rakuten, as Rakuten had sold all of its shares in the company to Bandai Namco Holdings for 3 billion yen.

 On March 1, 2020, it was reported that ReDucate was to disband, and its titles, including Eipontan!, were to close by the end of the next year.

 Drecom first announced its cooperation with CrowdStar on December 15, 2009, along with the news that it would be localizing their title Happy Aquarium and offering it as a mixi application, along with plans to develop a mobile version.